Associate Board FAQ

 I’d like to be considered for membership on the Associate Board.
 Where do I start?

-We recruit for the Associate Board twice per year—in the spring (April/May) and fall (September/October).
-Interested candidates will email the Membership Chair at firstname.lastname@example.org to express interest in joining the Associate Board.
-The Membership Chair will forward an application.
+We recruit for the Associate Board once a year each summer (June/July).
+Interested candidates can email the Membership Chair at firstname.lastname@example.org to express interest in joining the Associate Board.
+Applications for the 2023 summer recruitment have closed.

 Interested candidates will be invited to a Recruitment Event.
 This is a casual, informal opportunity to meet other Associate Board members, learn more about the Associate Board, and ask questions.
 This is also an opportunity for the Associate Board to get to know the applicant.